 Do you struggle with an Excel spreadsheet that looks like a tangled web of rows rather than a neat data arrangement?
-You’re not alone!
-Converting rows to columns in data management is a game-changer.
+In this article, we will learn how to use Excel to change data from rows to columns.

 To select your dataset, click and drag the mouse from the top-left cell to the bottom-right cell.
 Once the data is highlighted, press “Ctrl+C” or right-click and choose “Copy.”